Last updated: 2022-11-23, Firesong (Update 36 / Patch 8.2.6)

-Subterranean Assault > Stampede > (Dawnbreaker of Smiting) > LA > Dizzying Swing > LA > Reverse Slice
+Subterranean Assault > Stampede > LA > Artic Blast > LA > Flawless Dawnbreaker > LA > Brawler > LA > Reverse Slice

 Buffing and Healing

-Before engaging in combat, always pre-buff by casting Bull Netch, Ice Fortress, and Elude.
+Before engaging in combat, always pre-buff by casting Bull Netch, Ice Fortress, Quick Cloak, and your selected HoT skill (Leeching Vines or Resolving Vigor).
 You’ll want to re-cast IF once you’re in combat to proc both 5-pc set bonuses of Wretched Vitality.
-Thankfully all 3 buffs for this build have durations of 24–36 seconds, so re-buffing is not too tedious with this build.
-You can also pre-HoT with Living Trellis if you have enough Magicka.
+Thankfully the 3 buffs have durations of 24–30 sec, so re-buffing is not too tedious with this build.

 Remember to keep your buffs up.
 I shoot for 95+% uptime on buffs (which you can track with meters in addons such as AUI, see below).
-Before you swap to your backbar to buff, work in a SA so that while you are buffing, you’re still outputting meaningful AOE damage.
+Before you swap to your backbar to buff, try to work in a SA so that while you are buffing, you’re still outputting meaningful AoE damage.

-You have 4 sources of meaningful healing: Living Trellis, Enchanted Growth, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
-Use EG, HT, and LV to bail out your friendlies or yourself from focus fire.
-While this is not a healing build, I can’t emphasize enough how valuable EG, HT, and LV are for keeping your friendlies upright and maintaining strength in numbers.
+You have 4 sources of meaningful healing: Leeching Vines, Arctic Blast, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
+Use HT and Leeching Vines to bail out friendlies.
+While this is a damage dealing build, I can’t emphasize enough how valuable clutch off-healing is for keeping your friendlies upright, and healing others triggers the Nature’s Gift passive, which boosts your sustain.
 I tend to save my potion to replenish not only my Health but also the 2 resource pools as needed.

-You receive a minor amount of ongoing healing from the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.
-The reactive heals from LV can proc the Acceleration Growth passive, which provides Major Mending (+16% healing).
+You receive a minor amount of ongoing healing from your healing abilities and the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.

 Here are the main in-combat sources of ultimate generation for this build

 - Savage Beast passive in the Animal Companions class skill line.
-This generates 4 ultimate when you use an Animal Companions ability in combat, once every 8 seconds
+This generates 4 ultimate when you use an Animal Companions skill in combat, once every 8 seconds

 - Combat Frenzy passive in the Assault skill line.
 This generates 20 ultimate when you kill an enemy